JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-kubernetes.md

 Depending on the selected strategy, the set of extra options will vary.
 Refer to the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authentication-strategies) for details on available options.

->The _Token_ field accepts any token supported by Kubernetes.
+>The _Token_ strategy accepts any token types supported by Kubernetes.

 </td>